ptsteadman/notebook/essays/gray-man-style.md

 or movements such as arching your back or physical contact.
 They may put you in a situation that you may not be able to get out of."
 [11]

-One comment on a YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."
-For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized.
-This has occured dramatically in disasters like hurricane Katrina, where black families wading through the water with supplies were described as 'looting' while a white family was described as 'finding'.
-[21] It went beyond media accounts: shots were fired over the heads of a family attempting to flee over the bridge to Gretna, a nearby community.
+One comment on a survial YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."
+For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were described as 'looting' while a white family was described as 'finding'.[21]
+It went beyond media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge into their community.
 In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home, also shooting four others.
+The coverup...
+Survivalists seem to ignore the fact that in actual disasters, they would likely not be the ones to suffer anyways.

-Many articles about being gray include the caveat that it's best to simply stay at home, and that being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
+Articles about being gray often include the caveat that it's best to simply stay at home in a disaster, and that being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
 [19] These various reasons generally include "supply runs" and "information gathering".
 In a post-SHTF world, wouldn't an armed person with survival skills be on a "supply run" be a dangerous predator?
+In Katrina, when shit really hit the fan, many civilians with weapons and guns ended up being predators, not potential prey.

-Being a white gray man works, because it allows a white man to hide the fact that they have the weapons of a predator, but still be considered a victim worthy of assistance.
-It's interesting to me that survivalists seem to ignore the fact that in actual disasters, they would likely not be the ones to suffer anyways.
+Being a white gray man works, because it allows a white man to hide their weapons and supplies, but still be considered a victim worthy of assistance.

-The little advice on the internet for minority gray men seems to echo the advice given to black men in everyday life:

-Hi-Vis Vests Gets You Into Everything For Free Dismissed
+The little advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
+One writer points to a Vice article where two British men discover that Hi-Vis Vests Gets You Into Everything For Free.

-Assuming one actually has good intentions, how could the gray man concept be of use?

-If someone asks you "Are you heading to a safe house, do you have someplace safe to stay?" you can easily respond with "I am looking for [my brother.]"
-[6]

-"Don't play the hero or the villain."
-[4]
+Assuming one actually has good intentions, could the gray man concept be of use?
+While a lot of the core idea of gray man is deeply fucked in the American context, perhaps gray man could be adapted by those looking to help during a disaster, or the political left.
+Might the black blog be complemented by a gray bloc, a group that seeks to blend into protests even though it contains some of the most dedicated activists?
+Could gray man be a good identity for a person who is sick of competing in the attention economy?

 ---